iBz-04/Seeker-o1/docs/architecture_overview.md

 logging:
   level: info
-  file: anus.log
+  file: seeker-o1.log
 ```

 Environment variables can be used for sensitive information like API keys.

 ## Security Considerations

-Anus AI is designed with security in mind:
+seeker-o1 AI is designed with security in mind:

 - **Sandboxed Execution**: Code execution is performed in a sandboxed environment.
 - **API Key Management**: Sensitive information is handled securely.